Supporting novel immune challenge studies

 The CRF will store and administer vaccines, collect and process samples from healthy volunteers and patients recruited to these challenge studies.
 The CRF nursing team has developed expertise in: vaccine administration; vaccine storage; management of untoward events and robust quality assurance processes to support the delivery of these studies and meet NaTHNaC requirements.

 In April 2019 NIHR Cambridge CRF became the first CRF to achieve Yellow Fever Vaccine Centre designation.
-They are expecting to support their first challenge study in late spring 2019 pending Ethic Committee/HRA approval.
-The study will include the administration of Yellow Fever and Seasonal Flu vaccine challenges in 40 healthy volunteers aged 18-55, with 10 visits over a year.
+They are expecting to support their first challenge study in October 2019 which will include the administration of Yellow Fever and Seasonal Flu vaccine challenges in 40 healthy volunteers aged 18-55, with 10 visits over a year.